PineND/rmp-ext-for-berkeleytime/README.md

 ## Set Up
 1. Install dependencies and start local server.
+2. Ensure that the extention is configured to the correct proxy host.
+Configuration is made by editting the proxy constant in content.js
-2. Load unpacked extention to chromium based browser in developer mode.
+3. Load unpacked extention to chromium based browser in developer mode.

 ## How It Works
 1. DOM Monitoring: The extension uses MutationObserver to watch for updates to the course panel on the Berkeleytime catalog page.